lupyuen/lupyuen.github.io/src/unicorn4.md

 [(Compare with __Original QEMU__)](https://github.com/qemu/qemu/blob/master/accel/tcg/cpu-exec.c#L704-L769)

 Aha!
 Unicorn is expecting us to __Hook This Interrupt__ and handle the Arm64 SysCall via our Interrupt Callback.

-Let's do it...
+Before hooking the interrupt, we track down the SysCall...

 # NuttX SysCall